johanley/constellation-lines/README.md

 Data for creating lines joining bright stars, used to create stick figures in the sky representing the constellations.

-There are no standard constellation figures.
+There are no standard constellation stick figures.
 It's largely a matter of taste.

-The output of this project are several text files with structured data.
+The <a href='https://github.com/johanley/constellation-lines/tree/master/output'>outputs</a> of this project are several text files with structured data.
-Each file expresses the same figures, but uses different identifiers for the stars.
+Each file expresses the same stick figures, but uses different identifiers for the stars.
 The identifiers are taken from these widely used catalogs:
  * HR: Yale Bright Star Catalog
  * HD: Henry Draper catalog